mplspunk/awesome-privacy-engineering/README.md

 ### Homomorphic Encryption
 ---
 * [Building Safe A.I.: A Tutorial for Encrypted Deep Learning](https://iamtrask.github.io/2017/03/17/safe-ai/) - Blogpost on how to train a neural network that is fully encrypted during training.
+* [HElib](https://github.com/homenc/HElib) - HElib is an open-source software library that implements homomorphic encryption.
 * [Microsoft SEAL](https://github.com/microsoft/SEAL) - Microsoft SEAL is an easy-to-use open-source (MIT licensed) homomorphic encryption library developed by the Cryptography and Privacy Research group at Microsoft.
 * [nGraph-HE: A Graph Compiler for Deep Learning on Homomorphically Encrypted Data](https://arxiv.org/abs/1810.10121) - Intel Research proposes an extension to its deep learning compiler to operate on homomorphically encrypted data.
 * [Google Fully-Homomorphic-Encryption](https://github.com/google/fully-homomorphic-encryption) - This repository created by Google contains open-source libraries and tools to perform fully homomorphic encryption operations on an encrypted data set.
 * [Palisade Homomorphic Encryption Software Library](https://palisade-crypto.org/) - An open-source project that provides efficient implementations of lattice cryptography building blocks and homomorphic encryption schemes.
 * [TFHE](https://github.com/tfhe/tfhe) - The original version of TFHE (Fast Fully Homomorphic Encryption Library over the Torus) that implements the base arithmetic and functionalities (bootstrapped and leveled), allowing you to perform computations over encrypted data.
 * [Concrete](https://github.com/zama-ai/concrete) - The concrete ecosystem is a set of crates (packages in the Rust language) that implements Zama's variant of TFHE, while most of the complexity of fully homomorphic encryption is hidden under high-level APIs.
+* [FHE.org](https://fhe.org/) - Community of researchers and developers interested in advancing Fully Homomorphic Encryption (FHE) and other secure computation techniques.

 ### Tokenization
 ---